shuygena/Sastantua/README.md

 	make - get sastantua.

-	./sastantua xx - where xx is your size of sastantua
+	./sastantua xx - where xx is your size of sastantua.